-Statement Description Tags max-recursion-queries Sets the maximum number of itera- tive queries while servicing a recur- sive query. server, query max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. transfer max-retry-time Limits the zone refresh retry inter- val to no less often than the specified value, in seconds. transfer max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when validating. query, dnssec max-stale-ttl Specifies the maximum time that the server retains records past their normal expiry, to return them as stale records. server max-table-size Sets the maximum size of the table used to track requests and rate-limit responses. server max-transfer-idle-in Specifies the number of minutes after which inbound zone transfers making no progress are terminated. transfer max-transfer-idle-out Specifies the number of minutes af- ter which outbound zone transfers making no progress are terminated. transfer max-transfer-time-in Specifies the number of minutes af- ter which inbound zone transfers are terminated. transfer max-transfer-time-out Specifies the number of minutes af- ter which outbound zone transfers are terminated. transfer
+Statement Description Tags max-recursion-depth Sets the maximum number of lev- els of recursion permitted at any one time while servicing a recursive query. server max-recursion-queries Sets the maximum number of itera- tive queries while servicing a recur- sive query. server, query max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. transfer max-retry-time Limits the zone refresh retry inter- val to no less often than the specified value, in seconds. transfer max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when validating. dnssec, query max-stale-ttl Specifies the maximum time that the server retains records past their normal expiry, to return them as stale records. server max-table-size Sets the maximum size of the table used to track requests and rate-limit responses. server max-transfer-idle-in Specifies the number of minutes after which inbound zone transfers making no progress are terminated. transfer max-transfer-idle-out Specifies the number of minutes af- ter which outbound zone transfers making no progress are terminated. transfer max-transfer-time-in Specifies the number of minutes af- ter which inbound zone transfers are terminated. transfer continuos on poyt pago